clburlison/clburlison.com/content/about.md

 Besides work, I recently graduated from the University of Texas at Arlington with a Bachelor of Science in Information Systems.
 In my free time I enjoy playing video games and if you could not guess it from the site favicon I really enjoy running.

 ### This site
 RSS feeds for this site can be found in many locations with the main feed located at [clburlison.com/feed.xml](/feed.xml).
-However if you only want a "tech" only feed that doesn't have any personal posts you will want to follow [clburlison.com/categories/tech/feed.xml](/categories/tech/feed.xml).
+However if you want a "tech" only feed that does not include any personal posts you will want to follow [clburlison.com/categories/tech/feed.xml](/categories/tech/feed.xml).

 If you want to learn more about how this site is created visit [site-info](/site-info/).